For Participants

 Yes!
 To increase your future retirement benefit, you may choose to make optional after-tax contributions through monthly payroll deductions by your association.

 You can authorize payroll deductions at any time by submitting a completed Authorization for Optional Employee After-Tax Contributions form to your payroll department.
+Alternatively, you may elect or change these deductions within the self-service portal.

 How much am I allowed to contribute?